vncnz/angular-bootstrap-datetimepicker/README.md

 To create a datetime picker:
 * Add the module vm-bootstrap-datetimepicker as a dependency to your app module.
 * Add the vm-bootstrap-datetime-input directive to your element and it will be replaced.
 A model is required.
+* Optionally you can import vm-bootstrap-datepicker.css, with minimal validation style

+You can set the label on left side specifying the attr data-label-picker on vm-bootstrap-datetime element.
 Input has .ng-valid or .ng-invalid and others classes provided by AngularJS validation.

 I hope this can be a useful starting point for datepicker of your projects ;)